 “Two white donkeys dyed with black stripes delighted Palestinian kids at a small Gaza zoo who had never seen a zebra in the flesh…” — (Reuters, 8 October 2009)

+ZOO, or the letter Z, just after Zionism, focuses on the role of architecture in times of conflict, and it shows how architecture can be used as both a constructive and a destructive force.
 The Israeli- Palestinian conflict demonstrates time and again how architecture — from that of the landscape to that of the settlements — is used both as a political lever and a strategy of war.

-In her book Atlas of the Conflict, Israel-Palestine, Malkit Shoshan illustrates the processes and mechanisms behind the shaping of Israel- Palestine over the past century through hundreds of detailed maps.
+The exhibition starts on page 437 of the Atlas of the Conflict, Israel-Palestine by Malkit Shoshan.
+The book illustrates the processes and mechanisms behind the shaping of Israel- Palestine over the past century through hundreds of detailed maps complemented by a lexicon.

-A white donkey, transformed into a zebra by a Palestinian zookeeper, in order to fulfill the desire of the Gazans for normality, which in this case means possessing a zoo as a space for urban leisure.
+The two terms have inspired a fascinating exploration of ideas and associations conjured by seeing (or imagining) a white donkey, tethered with a rope and zig-zagged with beige masking tape.
+The white donkey is transformed into a zebra by a Palestinian zookeeper, eager to offer the Gaza community a moment of escape to normality, which in this case means a visit to the zoo as a space for urban leisure.

-She explores these seemingly unrelated themes within the context of the Gaza Strip and traces them both back to the Age of Reason, the epoch of the classification of nations and animals.
+Other parts of the exhibition include an archive, an oasis projection, a series of videos, and a publication with four essays and a lexicon.
+The first essay by Shoshan reflects on Zionism and zoo.
+She explores these seemingly unrelated themes within the Gaza Strip context and traces them back to the Age of Reason, the epoch of the classification of nations and animals.
 Hancock, an architect and former zoo director, examines the phenomenon of the zoo and concludes that this cultural institution is unable to respond adequately to the ethical questions it raises.